dai-shi/react-tracked/website/docs/caveats.md

 For example, if you console.log a proxied value, it will display a proxy wrapping an object.
-Notice, it will be kept tracking outside render, so any prorerty access will mark as used to trigger re-render on updates.
+Notice, it will be kept tracking outside render, so any property access will mark as used to trigger re-render on updates.

 useTrackedState will unwrap a Proxy before wrapping with a new Proxy, hence, it will work fine in usual use cases.